 Fondly, Pennsylvania is a joint blog of HSP's archives, conservation, and digitization departments.
 Here you will find posts on our latest projects and newest discoveries, as well as how we care for, describe, and preserve our collections.
 Whether you are doing research or just curious to know more about the behind-the-scenes work that goes on at HSP, please read, explore, and join the conversation!

-Season's greetings everyone!
-Welcome back to another edition of entries from the George F. Parry Civil War diaries (George F. Parry family volumes, Collection 3694).
+Hello all!
+Thanks for coming back to our blog for more transcriptions from the George F. Parry Civil War diaries (George F. Parry family volumes, Collection 3694).
 If you're just joining us, in 2012 HSP acquired the diaries of Bucks County resident and Civil War veterinary surgeon George F. Parry.
 In that collection are three diaries he kept during the Civil War dating from 1863 to 1865, when he served with the 7th Pennsylvania Cavalry.